 There is still a little beer left in his bottle, and when he arrives opposite my side window, back still to me, he turns the bottle upside down, letting the suds that remain drizzle out in a foamy stream.
 Just as the last suds are draining out, he swings the bottle out to his side with a flourish, sending the final ooze dancing to the ground in an artful cascade.

-Note: Paul okayed including the basic personal details about him related in this dream.
+Note: George okayed including the basic personal details about him related in this dream.